-- a) permission has been granted by the Director Graduate Diploma of Teaching (Primary); - b) it forms an integral part of the curriculum of the class with which the student teacher has been associated; - c) the student teacher gains at least as much practice teaching during the special programme as would have been gained had they been attached to other classes remaining at the school; - d) that this experience is observed, commented on and reported by associate teachers in the usual way; - e) that the preservice teacher does not assume the responsibilities of a member of the school staff or of a school supporting "adult" in terms of required student-to-adult ratio; - f) costs of travel and accommodation involved are not a charge on the Faculty of Education and Social Work or the student teacher; legal and safety requirements are met by the proposed activity.
+- a) permission has been granted by the Director Graduate Diploma of Teaching (Primary); - b) it forms an integral part of the curriculum of the class with which the student teacher has been associated; - the student teacher gains at least as much practice teaching during the special programme as would have been gained had they been attached to other classes remaining at the school; - d) that this experience is observed, commented on and reported by ATs in the usual way; - e) that the preservice teacher does not assume the responsibilities of a member of the school staff or of a school supporting "adult" in terms of required student-to-adult ratio; - f) costs of travel and accommodation involved are not a charge on the Faculty of Education and Social Work or the ST; legal and safety requirements are met by the proposed activity.

-Students failing to meet professional expectations
+Students Failing to meet professional expectations

-At times a student teacher (ST) may fail to understand the role of the teacher and their behaviour fails to meet professional expectations.
+At times a ST may fail to understand the role of the teacher and their behaviour fails to meet professional expectations.
 This may often be difficult to articulate particularly in written form.
 However, this should not impede notification of any concern.
 A concern needs to be articulated as soon as it becomes evident.
-The school co-ordinator (SC) should be notified in the first instance.
-If the concern requires clarification or is of a serious nature the Professional Supervisor (PS) should then be contacted, and then the Practicum Leader.
+The SC should be notified in the first instance.
+If the concern requires clarification or is of a serious nature the PS should then be contacted, and then the Practicum Leader.

 Transparency is important.
 A student needs to be informed clearly of any concerns held and the processes that will be undertaken to address this.
-This will give the student teacher the opportunity to work towards meeting requirements.
-All communication should be documented and signed and dated by participants in the process (see appendix seven).
+This will give the ST the opportunity to work towards meeting requirements.
+All communication should be documented and signed and dated by participants in the process (see appendix).